Pradus7/simple-TCG/README.md

 - Game has win condition of depleting the other player's health
 - Players draw cards from deck into hand at the beginning of a game
 - Players draw a card from deck into hand at the beginning of a turn
-- Game turns can be ended by the player
+- Game turns can be ended by the current player
 - Players can forfeit the game

 # Possible features: